cboler/cboler.github.io/_posts/2026-08-17-attrition-android.md

 layout: post

-title:  "War of Attrition Game, on Android"
+title:  "War of Attrition Game, on Android!"

 ---